We’re going to show you how to get followers every single day of the year.

-How to get followers… This is a question anyone serious about social media asks.
-In this article, we’re going to answer that question and give you some solid tips you can use for your entire social media career.
-Welcome to Sky Alphabet, a leading Vancouver social media agency.
+In this article, we’re going to explain exactly how to use the free versions of Tweepi and Unfollowspy (mainly) and give you some solid tips you can use for your entire social media career.
+Welcome to Sky Alphabet, an award-winning social media agency.

-Our goal with this rather long article is to describe in detail how to get followers using the various free followback/follower/audience management tools.
+Our goal with this descriptive article is to describe in detail how to get followers using the various free followback/follower/audience management tools.

 We know a fair bit about how to get followers on Twitter.
-We manage social media accounts that need to grow at a decent pace and we used these same apps until we got to a point where we needed to code our own.
+We manage social media accounts that need to grow at a decent pace and we used these same apps until we got to a point where we coded our own.

 We’re going to answer that important question for you right now.

 We’ll explain exactly how to get followers using the free “audience development” apps.
 These apps include Crowdfire, Manageflitter, Tweepi, Communi.it and UnfollowSpy.
 Some of these apps look better, but that doesn’t mean they are better.
 Life lesson.

 Pro Tip: You can (and should) manage your Twitter account every day using Tweepi and UnfollowSpy.
 Between these two apps, you will be able to unfollow 200 people and unfollow another 200.

 We’ll also show you how to use these apps together for the best possible results.

 There are some hot tips in this article.
 We’ll show you how to use the search function to find good potential followers and how to unfollow people who don’t follow back.